kalinsky-dev/Calculator/README.md

 <h1 align="center">Simple Calculator</h1>

-The repo for the Calculator code-along using HTML, CSS, and Vanilla JavaScript!
+The repo for the Calculator code-along using HTML, CSS!

 ## Created with:
 - HTML
 - CSS
-- Vanilla JavaScript

 ## Installation